NurRifai99/NurRifai99/Readme.md

   <h1>
     💫 About Me:
   </h1>
-  I am a student from Depok 2 State Vocational High School
+  I'm just a student who likes to learn progamming
 </div>